-Being that I make my own 5 x 7 greeting card blanks from 8 1/2 x 11 inch standard sized card stock, there is a whole box of cardstock strips stashed in the supply cabinet.
+I make my own 5 x 7 greeting card blanks from 8 1/2 x 11 inch standard sized card stock.
+I saved the strips and there is a whole box of them stashed in the supply cabinet.
 Two widths of strips are saved, from cutting my own greeting cards for 12 years, 1″ and 1 1/2″.
 Since 2004 I have been making bookmarks with the strips, but as a selling item the demand has gone down.
 There are thousands of handmade bookmarks to choose from nowadays.

-I went to the Internet to find something else to do with the leftovers box of cardstock.
+I went to the Internet to find something else to do with the strips of cardstock.
 I tried the search word “quilling”.
 Of course, I saw numerous photos of gorgeous quilling examples.
 Delicate multi-colored works of art.
 On Pinterest I saw this image by Brenda Goosabend from Flickr.

-I had no idea what size the angel was but I knew I could use heavy weight cardstock.
+I had no idea what size the angel was, but I decided to try heavy weight cardstock.
 I have made 5 prototypes and I still have some improvements that could be done.
 Nonetheless, I wrote a tutorial of the method I came up with for the new craft site called Crafty Closet.

 Make Tweaks for Your Own Design

-Make your own adjustments or use papers on hand and decorate the mantel, shelf or table with one of a kind Quilled Stand Up Angels.
+Make your own adjustments.
+Use papers on hand and decorate the mantel, shelf or table with one of a kind Quilled Stand Up Angels.
 The nuances of heavy weight card lends to many variations.

 Visit The Tutorial

 Be sure to visit Quilled Stand Up Angel and check out my latest tutorial.
 More pictures there.
 It is not tea bag folding but it is fun.